electricbookworks/electric-book-workflow/guide/51-epub-output.md

 	*	key HTML files
 	*	the cover JPG.
 1. Generate the epub's table of contents (Tools > Table Of Contents…).
+1. If fonts are important (you've either embedded fonts or the difference between serif and sans-serif is semantically significant), add iBooks XML. ([See below for detail](#adding-ibooks-display-options-file).)
 1. Check that the cover works, using your own cover-image jpg.
 For info on improving your epub cover layout, see the `cover.xhtml` and cover CSS snippets [on our Knowledge Base](http://electricbookworks.com/kb/creating-epub-from-indesign/after-indesign-export-to-epub/add-a-cover/).
 (We've already added the relevant cover CSS snippets to `epub.css`.)
 1. Validate the epub in Sigil and fix any validation errors.
 Sigil let's some things past that EpubCheck flags, so also validate with EpubCheck directly.
 You can use:
 	*	the [IDPF's online version of EpubCheck](http://validator.idpf.org/)